Personal Protective Equipment (PPE)

 Wearing a hardhat when inspecting a kitchen at

-construction site of a new restaurant
+construction site for a new restaurant

 Wearing shoe covers when investigating a human